1. Conversational Voice AI in 2026

 We've tried to give general advice in this document, rather than recommend commercial products and services.
 Where we highlight specific vendors, we do so because they are used by a large percentage of voice AI developers.

 [2] We originally wrote this guide for the AI Engineering Summit in February 2025.
-We updated it at the beginning of April.
+This update was published in June 2026.

 [3] webrtcforthecurious.com — WebRTC is relevant to voice AI, as we'll discuss later in the WebSockets and WebRTC section.